dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

 #.  |solver_time_default|

-|set-default-to-unlimited-access| If you want to keep project members
+|set-default-to-unlimited-access| If you want to keep project members from using
-from using up all of the project's monthly solver-access time\ [#]_, deselect this option and enter a specific amount in the **Project Member Default Solver Access Limit** field.
+up all of the project's monthly solver-access time\ [#]_, deselect this option and enter a specific amount in the
+**Project Member Default Solver Access Limit** field.
 Consider an example where monthly solver-access time, which is the sum of the project's active solver-access time records, is 30 minutes.
-If you want to keep any one of your project members from using up all of this time and limit them to 5 minutes each per month, then you specify 5 minutes in the **Project Member Default Solver Access Limit** field.
+If you want to keep any one of your project members from using up all of this time and limit them to 5 minutes each per month, then you specify 5 minutes in the
+**Project Member Default Solver Access Limit** field.

-To override this default and specify a different amount of solver-access time for an individual member, see the :ref:`user_solver_time` section.
+To override this default and specify a different amount of solver-access time for an individual member, see the :ref:`admin_user_solver_time` section.

 .. [#] Solvers have different usage rates.
-For more information,
+For more information, see the
-    see the :ref:`qpu_operation_timing` section of the |doc_processor|_.
+    :ref:`qpu_operation_timing` section.

-.. _admin_user:
+.. _admin_managing_project_members:

 Managing Project Members
 ========================

 You manage project members by first inviting people to join a project and managing the invitation process, including sending them reminders to accept the invitation and revoking invitations.
-You can also change members' :ref:`roles <role>`, :ref:`seat types <seat_types>`, and :ref:`solver-access time limits <solver_access_limit>` as well as remove members from projects.
+You can also change members' :ref:`roles <admin_def_role>`, :ref:`seat types <admin_seat_types>`, and :ref:`solver-access time limits <admin_def_solver_access_limit>` as well as remove members from projects.

-.. _user_roles:
+.. _admin_user_roles:

 Member Roles and Privileges
 ---------------------------